-I personally use and recommend World Nomads.
-They are the best travel insurance provider I’ve used because it’s designed by travelers for travelers and covers everything you’ll need.
+I personally use and recommend TravelInsurance.com to compare and find the best plan available tailored to my trip.
 In India, you need to expect the unexpected.
-This travel insurance company gives me the peace of mind to go forth on the adventure while knowing I have financial support if I get into an emergency or have all my belongings stolen!
+TravelInsurance.com will help you find a plan that will give you the peace of mind to go forth on your adventure while knowing you will have financial support if an emergency occurs or belongings are stolen!
 (This, unfortunately, happened to a close friend.
 He had no insurance and so had to replace his stolen belongings out of pocket).

 8) Packing Cubes